operator-framework/operator-sdk/doc/cli/operator-sdk_up_local.md

 ### Options

 ```
       --enable-delve             Start the operator using the delve debugger
       --go-ldflags string        Set Go linker options
   -h, --help                     help for local
       --kubeconfig string        The file path to kubernetes configuration file; defaults to location specified by $KUBECONFIG with a fallback to $HOME/.kube/config if not set
-      --namespace string        The namespace where the operator watches for changes.
       --operator-flags string    The flags that the operator needs.
 Example: "--flag1 value1 --flag2=value2"
+      --watch-namespace string   The namespace where the operator watches for changes.
 ```

 ### SEE ALSO